dmerejkowsky/kata-gilded-rose/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Instructions

+You *have to refactor the code and add tests* **before** implementing the "conjured" feature.
+Doing otherwize may be dangerous to your health.

+In addition, we have a "Golden Master" for you.
+Executing the main entry point should produce *exactly* the standard output matching the text in golden-master/expected-output.txt.
+It's advised you write a small piece of code to help you check that first.

+Then use whatever test framework you want to add missing tests, one piece at a time.
+If you have refactoring features in your IDE, use them :)